PeiyiXiong/HW4/README.md

             Destroy(other.gameObject);
         }
     }
-Decoupling Choice: Instead of directly updating the score or playing audio, PlayerController raises events (via GameEvents) to signal state changes.
-This means the controller has no references to UI, audio, or score systems—it only emits "what happened," not "how to react."
+Decoupling Choice: PlayerController doesn't directly change the score or play audio; instead, it raises events (through GameEvents) to let other parts of the game know when the state changes.
+This means that the controller doesn't know anything about the UI, audio, or score systems; it just sends out "what happened," not "how to react."
 #### 2. View Layer: ScoreManager (Presentation & Feedback)
-The ScoreManager class acts as the View in the MVC pattern—it handles all visual and auditory feedback for the game (score display, game over text, sound effects) and responds to events triggered by the Controller (PlayerController) or other systems.
+The ScoreManager class is the View in the MVC pattern.
+It takes care of all the visual and auditory feedback for the game, like showing the score, the game over text, and sound effects.
+It also responds to events that the Controller (PlayerController) or other systems trigger.

 Key responsibilities of the View layer (ScoreManager):

 UI Updates: Updates the score text when a OnScoreIncreased event is raised (lines 47-58):

             private void HandleScoreIncreased(int addValue)